Mega2223/AguaEngine3D/src/main/java/net/mega2223/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 floors - Valid floor FILE NAMES, extension excluded.
 Array of strings.

 blocks - Valid block FILE NAMES, extension excluded.
 Array of strings.
-Must have ALL blocks that'll be used by the floors, otherwise you may get a unpleasant surprise called NullPointerException.
+Must have ALL blocks that'll be used by the floors, otherwise you may get an unpleasant surprise called NullPointerException.

 ### Optional: